BobKoto/bob-site/_posts/2023-03-19-2ndLearning.md

 This is 2nd post.

-Next we try some othen themes.
+Next we try some other themes.

 bye 4 now